COVID-19 and home learning

 It’s important to encourage your child to ask for help if they need it.
 They can get help from their subject teachers, year coordinator, homeroom teacher, mentor or head of house if they’re feeling lost or isolated.

 It’s also important for you to contact the school if you’re concerned about how your child is going with home learning.
-For example, your child might be falling behind in a subject, stressed about an assignment or refusing to do their work at all.
+For example, your child might be falling behind in a subject, feeling stressed about an assignment or refusing to do their work at all.

 The school’s wellbeing teachers or counsellors are also good people to talk to if you’re concerned about your child’s wellbeing – for example, if you can’t get your child out of bed or they seem very withdrawn.